 What, then, are the implications of this analysis for efforts to promote improved learning outcomes in Indonesia?
 Most fundamentally, it suggests that these efforts are unlikely to produce significant results unless there is a fundamental reconfiguration of the political settlement that has characterised the country's political economy since the beginning of the New Order.
 Specifically, there needs to be a marked shift in the balance of power between predatory elites, on the one hand, and technocratic and progressive elements, on the other, in favour of the latter.
-In the absence of such a shift, moves to increase funding levels, address human resource deficits, eliminate perverse incentive structures, and improve education management in accordance with technocratic templates of international best practice or progressive notions of equity and social justice-the sorts of measures that have been the focus of education reform efforts in Indonesia so far-are unlikely to produce the intended results.
+As we have seen, technocratic and progressive elements have had different views with regards to how Indonesia's education system should evolve and the sorts of learning it promotes.
+But they have had common cause in seeking to refocus education policy and its implementation away from servicing a predatory agenda towards a learning focus.
+In the absence of a shift in power in their favour, moves to increase funding levels, address human resource deficits, eliminate perverse incentive structures, and improve education management in accordance with technocratic templates of international best practice or progressive notions of equity and social justice-the sorts of measures that have been the focus of education reform efforts in Indonesia so far-are unlikely to produce the intended results.

 In the past, such shifts have occurred in Indonesia as a result of major politico-economic ruptures such as the collapse of the Guided Democracy and New Order regimes.
 But they can also occur through more incremental processes.
 The best prospects for a shift through this mechanism probably lies in the intensifying structural imperatives for Indonesia to improve its education system that have emerged as the knowledge and technology sectors have become an increasingly important source of global economic growth.
 Structural imperatives have been a trigger for economic reform in Indonesia in the past, most notably during the economic crises of the mid-1960s, mid-1980s and late 1990s.
 In the mid-1980s, Indonesia introduced a range of deregulatory reforms following the collapse of the oil boom that were driven by demands from predatory elites to open up state controlled sectors of the economy such as banking and finance to the private companies they controlled (Rosser 2002).
 At this point, however, there is little sign that structural imperatives for improvements in the country's education system have translated into greater support for change among such elites.
-Rather than build wealth through education-driven innovation and serious participation in the knowledge and technology sectors, they remained focused on seizing control over natural resources; securing privileged access to state contracts, licenses and concessions; and appropriating wealth from labour through measures to reduce terms and conditions of employment.
+Rather than build wealth through education-driven innovation and serious participation in the knowledge and technology sectors, they remain focused on seizing control over natural resources; securing privileged access to state contracts, licenses and concessions; and appropriating wealth from labour through measures to reduce terms and conditions of employment.